 The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

-LinkedIn is the top social media platform for professionals.
+LinkedIn has become the go-to social media platform for professionals across the globe.
 It is a place to build your network and connect with others.
-While it started as a platform to create a digital Rolodex, LinkedIn has evolved to become so much more.
+While it started as a platform to create a digital Rolodex, LinkedIn has transformed into so much more.

 LinkedIn is now used to share a wide variety of content, including resumes, files, images, essays, and more.
-The site recently rolled out LinkedIn Live, an exclusive tool for hosting live streaming events.
+The platform offers LinkedIn Events, including LinkedIn Live for hosting live streaming events and LinkedIn Audio Events for audio-only discussions.

-In this post, we are going to cover everything you need to know about LinkedIn Live.
-We will discuss what this new tool on LinkedIn is and how it works.
+In this post, we are going to cover everything you need to know about LinkedIn Live streaming.
+We will discuss what this tool on LinkedIn is and how it works.
 From there, we’ll provide an in-depth tutorial on how to go live on LinkedIn.
 To wrap things up, we’ll discuss some tips for making your LinkedIn Live stream a success.

 • What is LinkedIn Live?